 Reversibility of hepatic encephalopathy

 Classically, hepatic encephalopathy was regarded as a reversible condition.
 Patients appeared to improve with either drug therapy (eg, lactulose or rifaximin) or liver transplantation.
 However, a recent study assessed cirrhotic patients who had apparently recovered from an episode of overt hepatic encephalopathy.
 After careful psychometric testing, it was discovered that these clinically improved patients had residual cognitive impairment compared with cirrhotic patients with either minimal hepatic encephalopathy or no encephalopathy.

 In 2009, Sotil et al evaluated 39 patients who had undergone liver transplantation about 1.5 years before the study.
 The 25 patients who had hepatic encephalopathy prior to transplantation, on the whole, performed worse on psychometric testing than the 14 patients with no history of overt encephalopathy prior to transplantation.

-In 2011, Garcia-Martinez et al assessed cognitive function in 52 patients who had undergone liver transplantation.
+In 2011, Garcia-Martinez et al assessed the cognitive function in 52 patients who had undergone liver transplantation.
 Global cognitive function after transplantation was worse in patients with a history of alcohol-induced cirrhosis, patients with diabetes, and patients with a history of hepatic encephalopathy prior to transplantation.
 Furthermore, the brain volume (as assessed by MRI) after transplantation was smaller in patients with a history of hepatic encephalopathy prior to transplantation than in patients with no overt encephalopathy.
 These are provocative findings that require additional investigation.